JackZhouSz/NeuralMapPrior/README.md

 This repo is official implementation of "Neural Map Prior for Autonomous Driving".
 Our main contributions are:

-* __A novel mapping paradigm__: integrates the __maintenance of global maps__ and
+* __A novel mapping paradigm__: Neural Map Prior integrates the __maintenance of global maps__ and
   the __inference of online local maps__.
-* __Current-to-prior attention__ and __gated recurrent unit__ modules: adaptable to mainstream HD
+* __Efficient fusion modules__:  __current-to-prior attention__ and __gated recurrent unit__ modules facilitate
-  semantic map learning methods and effectively enhance their map prediction performance.
+  efficient fusion of global and local map features, are adaptable to mainstream HD semantic map learning methods.
-* __Easy integration with existing HD semantic map learning methods__: such as VectorMapNet and HDMapNet, to improve their map prediction performance.
+* __Easy integration with existing HD semantic map learning methods__: Neural Map Prior can be easily applied to various model architectures.
+Such as HDMapNet and VectorMapNet, and consistently improves map segmentation and detection performance.
 Moreover, our approach demonstrates substantial progress in challenging scenarios, such as __bad weather conditions__ and __longer perception ranges__.
 * __Sparse map tiles__: memory efficient for storing city scale HD maps neural representation.

 ## Model Zoo